 - Keyword Match: Compare your resume's language to the job description.
 Do the key terms appear?

-- File Properties: Right-click your file to confirm it's a .docx or text-based PDF, not an image.
+- File Properties: Right-click your file to confirm it is a .docx or text-based PDF, not an image.

 ATS Resume Format for Different Industries